 When the hour strikes, I’d recommend getting away from the main squares and seeking out a quieter spot for your aperitivo break.
 I really liked the atmosphere at Ai Tre Scalini and Fafiuche, which were both in the neighborhood of Rione Monti.

 Getting out of the city center is a great way to see Rome.
 We stayed in the neighborhood of Monteverde Vecchio, which is atop the Janiculum Hill behind Trastevere.
 There, I came across incredible views from the Janiculum Terrace, admired the neighborhood’s stunning villas and parks, and even found one of our Roman colleagues’ favorite restaurants: Il Focolare.

 I also got the chance to uncover Testaccio, where I met up with a friend for a seriously delicious lunch (think: fresh mozzarella, homemade pastas, and veal) at La Tavernaccia.
 The neighborhood is also home to a slaughterhouse-turned-art museum, a huge local market, and arguably the oddest ruin in the city—the Pyramid of Cestius.
 (It was built after the Roman conquest of Egypt in 30 B.C. when Egyptian culture became sort of trendy.
 The pyramid was built by a rich Roman resident, who wanted a final resting place just like the pharoahs.)
 Later, I soaked up my last night in Rome at The Tram Depot, an outdoor cafe and bar anchored by a repurposed streetcar.

 Still, one of my favorite ways to explore any city is to just walk around for a few hours.
 It’s the best way to make discoveries—and Rome is a place that feels like it really rewards wandering.

-How do you spend free time while traveling?
+Have you ever been on a trip to Rome?
+How did you spend free time?
 Tell us about it in the comments!